githubtraining/write-a-ll-course/README.md

 Learning Lab helps people build real world skills through hands-on activities.
 This course streamlines the course building process, and gives you all the tools you need to help others learn.

 After completing this course, you'll be able to:
-- identify the components of a course on GitHub Learning Lab
+- identify the structure of a Learning Lab course
 - create course metadata
 - define a template repository
 - create course steps